.

 Research Aims

 With the help of volunteers, this project aims to understand how widespread herring specialization is amongst the killer whale population in Iceland and increase our knowledge of the population’s behavior and acoustic communication.
 By combining land-based observations with boat-based observations, tagging, acoustic recordings, and biological sampling, our goal is to monitor killer whales in a known herring spawning ground and investigate how different groups use the study area.
-This includes how often feeding on herring occurs, and how different killer whale groups interact behaviorally and acoustically.
-Understanding which individuals rely upon a single prey species, what proportion of whales share this feeding strategy, and how they interact with other whales, is crucial to our understanding of their behavioral complexity, adaptability, and the threats they may face.
+This includes how often feeding on herring occurs and how different killer whale groups interact behaviorally and acoustically.
+Understanding which individuals rely upon a single prey species, what proportion of whales share this feeding strategy, and how they interact with other whales is crucial to understanding their behavioral complexity, adaptability, and the threats they may face.

 Our overarching objective is to test the hypothesis that killer whales observed in Vestmannaeyjar are herring specialists.
-If this is the case then we will expect that:
+If this is the case, then we will expect that:

 1. Killer whale occurrence in the Vestmannaeyjar spawning ground will coincide with the spawning of herring;